OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ## model-changes-for-units

 Note that we really want to use Redux state when getting database values.
-This specifies how to get the values if not yet in Reudx.
+This specifies how to get the values if not yet in Redux.

 The models in src/server/models need to be updated for the database changes and for places where subsets of the data is needed from the database for the pseudocode proposed in this document.
 Every model will have a constructor, createTable, mapRow, insert, delete and getAll as exist in current models.
 Each new function needs to be added to the SQL code in addition to the model.
 Changes for specific database changes are: